politeauthority/automox-worklets/reverse-shell/README.md

 `ssh_exchange_identification: read: Connection reset by peer`

 ## Road Map
 There are a number of other features I would like to add to this worklet, and I welcome gladly feedback and any help!
-A couple of things on the radar currenty are...
+A couple of things on the radar currently are...
  - Wider testing on various Linux distros (Ubuntu 20+, Fedora)
- - MacOS support (this will be done as a seprate worklet though)
+ - MacOS support (this will be done as a septate worklet though)
  - Better setup instructions and guide for running an SSH server in Docker.
- - Potential for more control arround generating/ supplying SSH keys.
+ - Potential for more control around generating/ supplying SSH keys.